MahmoudAhmadOsman/MahmoudAhmadOsman/README.md

 ---

 ### 🧠 About Me
+I'm a passionate **Full-Stack Developer** with a deep love for creating innovative web solutions that make a real impact.
+My journey in software development spans over **7+ years of experience**, during which I've honed my skills across the entire technology stack — from front-end design to backend architecture and deployment.

 - 🔭 I’m currently working on **MERN Stack Projects**
 - 🌱 Learning **TypeScript, Next.js, and Express.js automation**
 - 💡 Passionate about **building scalable and efficient backend systems**